Balsamiq Mockups comes packed with over 220 hand-drawn icons for you to use.

 There are two ways to add custom icons to Balsamiq Mockups.
 The easiest way is via the Icon Library.
 If you're working on a saved file, you'll see a Project Assets category as shown below.

-Just select Project Assets (or Account Assets if you have Account Assets set up), then click the little plus button, select an image file and, voila', your image will be resized down to fit an existing icon size and copied to either the project assets or account assets folder for you.
+Just select Project Assets, then click the little plus button, select an image file and, voila', your image will be resized down to fit an existing icon size and copied to the project assets folder for you.

 Adding to assets folder on file system